-The first step in segmentation is to define a segment, represented in a construct called a segment definition.
+The first step in segmentation is to define a segment definition.
 A segment definition is an object that encapsulates a query written in Profile Query Language (PQL).
 This object is also called a PQL predicate.
-PQL predicates define the rules for the segment based on conditions related to any record or time series data you supply to Real-time Customer Profile.
+PQL predicates define the rules for the segment definition based on conditions related to any record or time series data you supply to Real-Time Customer Profile.
 See the PQL guide for more information on writing PQL queries.

 You can create a new segment definition by making a POST request to the

-For a detailed explanation on how to define a segment, please read the segment definition developer guide.
+For a detailed explanation on how to define a segment definition, please read the segment definition developer guide.

 By estimating and previewing your audience, you can test and optimize your PQL predicates until they produce a desireable result, where they can then be used in an updated segment definition.

-There are two required steps to preview or get an estimate of your segment:
+There are two required steps to preview or get an estimate of your segment definition:

 The sample size depends on the overall number of entities in your profile store.
 These sample sizes are represented in the following table:

 |Entities in profile store||Sample size|

 |Over 20 million||5% of total|

 Estimates generally run over 10-15 seconds, beginning with a rough estimate and refining as more records are read.